-Ooverpopulation is a hot topic among many and it could have dire consequences.
-But, more humans may also be the only hope earthly life has.
+Overpopulation is a hot topic among many and it could have dire consequences.
+But is it possible that more humans may also be the only hope earthly life has?

 Human population has exploded, to be sure.
 Peace is one of our biggest “problems.”
 Improved health care another although the wealthiest cultures have turned that around and slowed the growth—a trend that’s expected to continue.
 In the U.S., for example, nationals are dying at about the same rate they’re being born.
 We’re only growing from immigration, good or bad.